michael-collins/feeling-responsive/collections/_assignments/project-2.md

   block: assignment-a-description
   title: Description
   content: In this project, you will apply creative 3D production workflows to develop
-    images or other media using 3D software tools.
+    a 30 second animation.
 You will pursue your own interests while balance solving for the project's theme.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives